fanpu/website/_pages/cmu-online.md

 departments or faculty members make their lecture recordings publicly available, and therefore omits a lot of classes that Computer Science majors in CMU tend to take.
-In particular, courses from the following departments in the School of Computer Science are either not present, or severely under-represented:
+In particular, courses from the following departments in the School of Computer Science are not present: Computational Biology, Human-Computer Interaction, Institute for Software Research.
-Human-Computer Interaction,

-*The contents on this page is personally curated and is not endorsed by or reflects the views of CMU.*
+*The contents on this page is personally curated and does not reflects the views of CMU or SCS, and is also not endorsed by either parties.*

 ---